Prince Harry and Meghan Markle in first joint royal visit

 "This is my hand and Prince Harry with his tongue out at me, which I think is a pretty cool photo.
 I was shocked I didn't expect him to shake my hand," the woman excitedly told CNN.

-Another woman, from the US, said she turned out on Friday because Americans "absolutely adore the royal family."
+Libby Morton, a university student from Minnesota currently studying in the UK, said she turned out on Friday because Americans "absolutely adore the royal family."

 "It's absolutely amazing to be here while its happening.
 I'm going to be here for the royal wedding, for the royal baby and its kind of a dream come true," she added.